zenyuk/fc-retrieval/docs/docs/reputation.md

 Message | Action | Reputation Change
 --------|--------|------------------
 DHT Gateway-Gateway Discovery Request / DHT Gateway-Gateway Discovery Response | Response with one or more CID Offers prior to TTL expiry. | +50
- | Response with no CID Offers prior to TTL expiry | -10
- | No response prior to TTL expiry | -100
+-|\sResponse with no CID Offers prior to TTL expiry | -10 -|\sNo response prior to TTL expiry | -100
 Invalid message received | If an invalid response is received from the Gateway. | -200 Uncontactable | A TCP connection can not be established with the Retrieval Gateway | -350